Lightning-AI/pytorch-lightning/docs/source-pytorch/model/manual_optimization.rst

 *******************

-For advanced research topics like reinforcement learning, sparse coding, or GAN research, it may be desirable to manually manage the optimization process.
+For advanced research topics like reinforcement learning, sparse coding, or GAN research, it may be desirable to manually manage the optimization process, especially when dealing with multiple optimizers at the same time.

-This is only recommended for experts who need ultimate flexibility.
-Lightning will handle only accelerator, precision and strategy logic.
+In this mode, Lightning will handle only accelerator, precision and strategy logic.
-The users are left with ``optimizer.zero_grad()``, gradient accumulation, model toggling, etc..
+The users are left with ``optimizer.zero_grad()``, gradient accumulation, optimizer toggling, etc..

 To manually optimize, do the following: